 A group of uniquely-gifted individuals doesn’t turn into a generic church.
 Cookie-cutter answers aren’t really answers.
 It’s like when you ask what a passage is about in small group and someone says, “Jesus.”
-(Which, by the way, may not always be the correct answer.)

 “We believe God has called us individually to a mission, to a purpose,” Justin says.
 “He uses our life experiences, he uses our time in history, he uses who we are as people to reach the world around us.
 But the same holds true for our churches.
 We’ve been put in the city that we’re in.
 We’ve been given the people who make up our congregation for a purpose, for a reason.
 And so as leaders it’s our job to drill down into that and to understand what our specific calling as a church is.
 That’s the big idea.”

 So how do you identify your unique calling as a church?
 Justin has a couple of great examples of what this process looks like.